Age of consent in Africa: Algeria

 The age of consent in Algeria is 16 for vaginal intercourse, as specified in Article 334 of the penal code.

-"Heterosexual Sodomy" (anal and/or oral sex with an opposite-sex partner) is illegal, Article 388 of the Penal Code.
+"Heterosexual Sodomy" is illegal, Article 338 of the Penal Code.
 As well as all same-sex sexual conduct, Article 338, and "outrages to public decency", Article 333.
 The punishment for both the first two activities with those under 19 years of age is more severe for the older participant.

 Angola

-The age of consent in Angola is 14 but sexual activity with persons under 16 is prohibited if a person over 18 years of age "takes advantage of their inexperience or a situation of particular need".
+The age of consent in Angola is 14 but sexual activity with a person under 16 is prohibited if an adult "takes advantage of their inexperience or a situation of particular need".

 These laws are covered under articles 192 and 193 of the penal code—sexual abuse of a minor under 14, and sexual abuse of a minor under 16.

 Some online sources incorrectly list the age of consent as 12, but article 192 criminalizes all sexual acts with persons under 14 (penalties are aggravated if there is penetration or if the victim is under 12).

-A new penal code which comes into effect in February 2021 adds protections for sexual orientation and removes criminalizing “vices against nature”, which had been used to criminalize same-sex sexual activity.
+A new penal code which came into effect in February 2021 adds protections for sexual orientation and removes criminalizing “vices against nature”, which had been used to criminalize same-sex sexual activity.

 Benin

 The age of consent in Benin is 16 for females, per Article 3 of The Law on the Prevention and Punishment of Violence against Women.

-The age of consent for homosexual acts ("indecent acts or acts against nature") is 21.
+The age of consent for homosexual acts ("indecent acts or acts against nature") is 16 since 2018.